beckym223/manual_work/E6_long_edited.md

 tics each less than one-half of the funds allocated to agricultural statistics?17 How does one explain the failure of the most
-16I refrain from offering a detailed list of my own favorite data improvements; but a census of real wealth (i.e., a survey of structure, equipment, and other re- sources and their utilization-not just what is on the books, but what is actually out there in the field) would be high on my list.
-I would also like to see a survey of patent owners on the use and potential value of their property rights.
-17j am not arguing that too much is being currently spent on agricultural statistics.
-That would require a substantive analysis, which has not been done.
-I am saying, however, that the other areas of federal statis- tics could use both more funding and a redirection of existing funding.
-We are also currently spending far more on monthly employment and average hourly earnings data than we spend to collect all of the other inputs and outputs annually.
-With Congressional prod- ding, we spend much more on local-markets data than on national-level data.

 ### ---Economics-1994-0-17.txt---